aGhandhii/pipelined-arm64-processor/README.md

 <div align="center">

-# 5-Stage Pipelined ARM Processor
+# Pipelined 64-Bit ARM Processor

-Gate-Level implementation of a Reduced-Instruction Set 64-bit ARM Processor.
+A SystemVerilog implementation of an ARM R-RISC (Really-Reduced Instruction Set Computer).

 Includes both a single-stage and a 5-stage pipelined processor.